saberbrasher/saberbrasher.github.io/_pages/resources.md

 <dl>
 Some steps I think are important:

-1. Conduct a literature search on the general topic that interests you (use key words that cover the topic, the geography, the field, etc., and try many different combinations of AND/EITHER/OR while adding/ removing different phrases if in Scopus/ Web of Science)
+<dd>1.
+Conduct a literature search on the general topic that interests you (use key words that cover the topic, the geography, the field, etc., and try many different combinations of AND/EITHER/OR while adding/ removing different phrases if in Scopus/ Web of Science) </dd>
-2. Read, read, read... but also make sure you are keeping track of what you have read (annotating/ making notes/ etc.)
+<dd>2.
+Read, read, read... but also make sure you are keeping track of what you have read (annotating/ making notes/ etc.)
-Also read stuff that is more adjacent/ less specialized (I call this the funnel down approach, start "big picture" and get more specific as you go, eventually honing in on the niche of interest)
+Also read stuff that is more adjacent/ less specialized (I call this the funnel down approach, start "big picture" and get more specific as you go, eventually honing in on the niche of interest)</dd>
-3. Develop an annotated bibliography of the literature - this should be detailed and organized by theme
+<dd>3.
+Develop an annotated bibliography of the literature - this should be detailed and organized by theme</dd>
-4. THINK and ANALYZE - what knowledge gaps exist within this body of work?
-What hypothesis could aid in filling that gap (aka, what could YOU do?)
+<dd>4.
+THINK and ANALYZE - what knowledge gaps exist within this body of work?
+What hypothesis could aid in filling that gap (aka, what could YOU do?)</dd>
-5. Write an essay to justify (justify being a KEY word - cite ample literature here that makes what you are proposing make sense) the hypothesis you propose to test (this becomes an excellent Introduction to a proposal!)
+<dd>5.
+Write an essay to justify (justify being a KEY word - cite ample literature here that makes what you are proposing make sense) the hypothesis you propose to test (this becomes an excellent Introduction to a proposal!)</dd>
-6. Write a lengthy description of what type of data you will collect (and WHY), including from where (metadata - strengths/ weaknesses), how much (temporal period/ spatial coverage, etc.), and how you will analyze it with an emphasis on WHY the methods were chosen (this will be a great draft of your Data and Methods section of your proposal/ eventual manuscript)
+<dd>6.
+Write a lengthy description of what type of data you will collect (and WHY), including from where (metadata - strengths/ weaknesses), how much (temporal period/ spatial coverage, etc.), and how you will analyze it with an emphasis on WHY the methods were chosen (this will be a great draft of your Data and Methods section of your proposal/ eventual manuscript)</dd>
-7. Get the data (or create it!) and do any necessary pre-processing (be sure to document everything you do in detail for reproducability)
+<dd>7.
+Get the data (or create it!) and do any necessary pre-processing (be sure to document everything you do in detail for reproducability)</dd>
-8. Analyze data like you said you would; if you change any plans, be sure to document them and why
+<dd>8.
+Analyze data like you said you would; if you change any plans, be sure to document them and why</dd>
-9. Digest the results of analysis (do they make sense??) and put in context of previous literature (would this make sense to others/ is it consistent with what you have read?)
+<dd>9.
+Digest the results of analysis (do they make sense??) and put in context of previous literature (would this make sense to others/ is it consistent with what you have read?)</dd>
-10. Assuming everything seems good, check to make sure no more work on this topic has been published since you started (keep your literature base up to date)
+<dd>10.
+Assuming everything seems good, check to make sure no more work on this topic has been published since you started (keep your literature base up to date)</dd>
-11. Prepare a manuscript draft - clean it up so it is easy to read, but accept that it may still be ugly at this point
+<dd>11.
+Prepare a manuscript draft - clean it up so it is easy to read, but accept that it may still be ugly at this point</dd>
-12. Send manuscript to at least one person you trust to give the first round of constructive feedback (advisor, other professors, colleagues, peers, etc.)
+<dd>12.
+Send manuscript to at least one person you trust to give the first round of constructive feedback (advisor, other professors, colleagues, peers, etc.)</dd>
-13. Revise, send it to other trusted individuals
+<dd>13.
+Revise, send it to other trusted individuals</dd>
-14. Revise, revise, revise (never put "_final" at the end of a doc... you are lying)
+<dd>14.
+Revise, revise, revise (never put "_final" at the end of a doc... you are lying)</dd>
-15. Submit, eventually.
+<dd>15.
+Submit, eventually.</dd>

-Creating new knowledge is a never ending cycle.
+<dd>Creating new knowledge is a never ending cycle.
 Be prepared to have your views challenged and scrutinized - this is normal.
-Keep it up, and with time, the whole process will become second-nature.
+Keep it up, and with time, the whole process will become second-nature.</dd>
 </dl>
 </div>